kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 	:height: 550px
 	:figclass: align-center

 	Fig 3.
-Impact of clustering on classification input importance.
+Impact of clustering on classification individual input importance.

 ii) Regression
 """"""""""""""
 In regression problems, :math:`y` is continuous.
-When :math:`x_i` is continuous, the input importance is the negative of the differential entropy of their copula:
+When :math:`x_i` is continuous, the individual input importance is the negative of the differential entropy of their copula:

 .. admonition:: Important Equation